 The quality movement is led and supported by Tikveš, which was founded in 1885 and is one of the biggest and oldest wineries in southeastern Europe.
-Since its purchase by the M6 investment group, Tikveš has seen some €40 million of investments to improve and develop everything from infrastructure to sustainable single vineyards and sites, and the establishment of boutique winery Domaine Lepovo.
+Since its purchase by the M6 investment group, Tikveš has ploughed some €40 million of investments into improving and developing everything from infrastructure to sustainable single vineyards and sites, and the establishment of boutique winery Domaine Lepovo.
 Moreover, it utilises the talents of French wine consultant Philippe Cambie, as well as its in-house, French-trained winemaker from Serbia, Marko Stojaković.

 Tikveš is also a leading member of the Wines of Macedonia marketing association, which is comprised of ten prominent North Macedonian wineries that carry out an array of global promotional activities.

-Another significant development spearheaded by the wine association is the formation of the Balkan Wine Network, whose aim is to unite all of the Balkan winemaking countries in cooperation for a greater impact in promoting and selling the region’s wines.
+Another significant development is the formation of the Balkan Wine Network, whose aim is to unite all of the Balkan winemaking countries for a greater impact in promoting and selling the region’s wines.